selonilo/selonilo/README.md

 #### I am an electrical and electronics engineer.

 #### I am designing Backend using Java Spring Boot.
 I started using Java Spring Boot from 2021.
-You can access my Spring boot backend projects from my github codes.
 Also i use python for my smart home projects and hobbies.
+You can see my Java Spring Boot Backend projects, React Frontend Web projects, Raspberry Pi projects and Arduino projects from my github codes.

 <!--